whitneyburton/portfolios/students/1801-back/jake-rambold/20180301-Jake-Rambold-m1.md

 ### Projects

 CompleteMe was probably my favorite project of the mod.
 Practical real world use that required thinking about how to properly implement the structures.
-Black thursday on the other hand felt large but structured like piecing together a relational database piece by piece.
+Black Thursday on the other hand felt large but structured like piecing together a relational database piece by piece.

 #### Black Thursday